SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

    :code:`#include <swoc/bwf_ip.h>`

    The IP address is printed.
-Fill is used to fill in address segments if provided, not to the minimum width if specified. :class:`IpEndpoint` and :class:`IpAddr` are supported with the same formatting.
+Fill is used to fill in address segments if provided, not to the minimum width if specified. :libswoc:`IPEndpoint` and :libswoc:`IPAddr` are supported with the same formatting.
 The formatting support in this case is extensive because of the commonality and importance of IP address data.

    Type overrides